Driving on Rural Roads Safety Tips & Tactics: Minimizing Driving RisksUpdated Dec. 11, 2020

 Approaching a line of vehicles in the opposing traffic lane.

 While it is important to keep speed to a minimum, you must not travel so far below the speed limit that you present a hazard to other motorists.
-A vehicle traveling at or just below the speed limit may have to break suddenly when approaching you from the rear, if you are moving too slowly.
+A vehicle traveling at or just below the speed limit may have to brake suddenly when approaching you from the rear if you are moving too slowly.